taiebchaabini/holbertonschool_scripts/README.md

 # vagrant.sh includes:
 - Virtual Box installation
 - Vagrant Installation
-- Init the vagrant machine in the current directory
+- Init the vagrant machine with Ubuntu 14.04 (Trusty)  in the current directory